EivindArvesen/prm/README.md

 ![Demo](https://github.com/eivind88/prm/blob/demo/prm.gif)

 This script **must** be sourced, *not* run in a subshell.
-The technical reason for this is succinctly explained in [this](https://en.wikipedia.org/wiki/Source_(command)) Wikipedia article.
 See [usage](#usage) for more information.

 At present, prm supports `zsh`, as well as `bash`.